JeffResc/JeffResc/README.md

 ### Hey, I'm Jeff 👋
-I'm a Cloud, Infrastructure, DevSecOps Engineer!
+I'm a DevSecOps Engineer @ 🦄 Defense Unicorns!

 If you'd like to get in contact with me, please email me at [my first name]@[my github username].dev.